 4. Contact us directly if you have any issues, or do not see the availability you are looking for and we will be happy to help.
 (603)731-3527 or firstname.lastname@example.org

 JESI LAUDER, LMT

-A 2007 graduate from The North Eastern Institute of Whole Health, Jesi is currently licensed to practice massage in Maine and New Hampshire.
+A 2007 graduate from The North Eastern Institute of Whole Health, Jesi is currently licensed to practice massage in Maine.
 She is a professional member of Associated Bodywork and Massage Professionals (ABMP) and is a board certified member of the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
-With over a decade of experience, every appointment is customized to meet the needs of the individual.
+With over 15 years of experience, every appointment is customized to meet the needs of the individual.
 Choose light, moderate, or deep pressure.
 Sessions can cover the full body or target specific areas.
 Each treatment begins with lavender essential oil to invoke relaxation, unless it is not preferred.
-Heat therapy is offered to loosen muscles before working.
+Heat therapy is offered to loosen muscle tension.
 Typically starting face down, eucalyptus oil is introduced upon turning over to assist in the clearing of the sinuses.
-Arnica and birch infused jojoba is used on the skin for its nourishing, muscle soothing properties.
+Jesi uses 100% pure jojoba as it nourishes the skin without clogging pores, and does not stain clothing.
 Those who opt to include foot treatment will receive Reflexology techniques for whole body health.
 Add Hot Stones, Cupping, Warm Bamboo, Crystal Bowl Sound Therapy, and/or Topical Magnesium for no additional charge.
+Jesi also offers Prenatal massage and Lymphatic Drainage.
 Add CBD oil for just $10.

 LAURI McGRATH, LMT